 This last trick is a particular time-saver.
 Have a report that’s relevant to multiple departments in your organization?
 Easily reference analysis across multiple Spaces by clicking on the overflow menu for any report and creating a shortcut.

 We hope you enjoyed this list of shortcuts.
-If you're interested in learning how to use Mode to make product decisions, watch our live virtual event.
+If you're interested in learning how to use Mode to make product decisions, check out our resources page.